ESA title

 The Global Water Quality Digital Twin (WQDT) service primarily targets the following user communities:

-• Municipalities and Coastal Cities These users must comply with the upcoming 2027 EU directive on antimicrobial resistance (AMR) monitoring.
-They seek a cost-effective way to identify high-risk zones and visualize water quality trends for urban planning
+• Municipalities and Coastal Cities: These users must comply with the upcoming 2027 EU directive on antimicrobial resistance (AMR) monitoring.
+They seek a cost effective way to identify high-risk zones, ensure beach water safety, and visualize water quality trends for urban planning.

 • Wastewater Treatment Plants (WWTPs): WWTPs face regulatory pressure to demonstrate AMR risk mitigation while managing limited sampling budgets.
-They require accurate, localized AMR risk indicators and pollution source differentiation
+They require accurate, localized AMR risk indicators and pollution source attribution.

 User Needs: